-Employers aren’t required to provide their workers with a copy of their 2016 Form W-2 until January 31, 2017.
-So, can an someone with a missing W-2 file a tax return before this date using the information shown on their last paycheck stub of 2016?
+Employers aren’t required to provide their workers with a copy of their 2017 W-2 Form until January 31, 2018.
+So, can someone with a missing W-2 form file a tax return before this date using the information shown on their last paycheck stub of 2017?

 The answer is… no. You can’t file your tax return with just a pay stub.
-Unfortunately, you must wait until your employer issues you a Form W-2 to file your tax return.
+Unfortunately, you must wait until your employer issues a W-2 form to file your tax return.

-Here are a few options if you have a missing W-2:
+Here are a few options if you have a missing W-2 form:

 - Many employers will provide electronic W-2s that can be accessed in early January.
 Contact the payroll or human resources department at your company for more information.

-- You could also take advantage of H&R Block’s Early Access.
-With W-2 Early Access, you can send us an electronic copy of your W-2 for free and get your refund as soon as possible.
+- You could also take advantage of H&R Block’s W-2 Early Access.
+With this service, you can send us an electronic copy of your W-2 form for free and get your refund as soon as possible.

 - Contact your employer to attempt to obtain your W-2.

-- If you still haven’t received it by February 14, contact the IRS at 1-800-829-1040 to provide as much information regarding your situation as possible.
+- If you still haven’t received it by February 14, contact the IRS at 1-800-829-1040 and provide as much information regarding your situation as possible.

 - Use your last paycheck stub to give them as much detail as possible.
 The IRS will send you Form 4852 (an IRS substitute to Form W-2) which you may then use to file your tax return prior to the April 17, 2018 due date.